github/dependency-submission-toolkit/README.md

 Dependency Submission API.
 At a high level, the steps to use the classes
 are:

-1. Create a `Graph` of all of the packages that could be included in your manifest, as well define as the relationships between them.
+1. Create a `PackageCache` of all of the packages that could be included in your manifest, as well define as the relationships between them.

-2. Using the packages defined in `Graph`, create a `Manifest` or a `BuildTarget`, which defines the dependencies of build environment or specific build artifact.
+2. Using the packages defined in `PackageCache`, create a `Manifest` or a `BuildTarget`, which defines the dependencies of build environment or specific build artifact.